CONDITIONS OF SALE

 · ROI Personal Debit Card transactions are subject to a surcharge of 1.0%.

-9. To comply with regulations, purchasers will be asked to provide proof of identity and evidence of home address, and to complete a cash origin form
+9. To comply with regulations, purchasers may be asked to provide proof of identity and evidence of home address, and to complete a cash origin form

 DESCRIPTION AND HEALTH